brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 However, we also need to infer the value of the noise standard deviation parameter variationally, so we'll do that one manually.
 To do that, we'll first need a function to generate a variational distribution.

+**EDIT 2019-04-20**: Note that really you shouldn't be using a normal distribution to model a scale parameter, because the standard deviation can't be <0!
+You could use an inverse gamma distribution as the variational posterior, and transform the distribution using the square root.
+[See here](http://probflow.readthedocs.io/en/latest/parameters.html#scale-parameters) for more info about scale parameters.

 ```python
 def VariationalParameter(name, shape, constraint=None):